dougeby/IntuneDocs/intune/certificates-digicert-configure.md

 ms.collection: M365-identity-device-management
 ---
-# Set up Intune Certificate Connector for DigiCert PKI Manager Web Service Integration
+# Set up Intune Certificate Connector for DigiCert PKI Platform - Web Service Integration

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-Use the Intune Certificate Connector to issue PKCS Certificates from a DigiCert PKI Manager Web Service Integration to Intune managed devices.
+Use the Intune Certificate Connector to issue PKCS Certificates from a DigiCert PKI Platform - Web Service Integration to Intune managed devices.
+The connector can be used with only a DigiCert Certification Authority CA, or with both a DigiCert and a Microsoft CA.
 > [!TIP]
 > DigiCert was formerly known as Symantec.
 For more information about this change, see [https://support.symantec.com/en_US/article.INFO4722.html](https://support.symantec.com/en_US/article.INFO4722.html).

-The DigiCert PKI Manager Web Service Integration is referred as DigiCert CA throughout this article.
+The DigiCert PKI Platform – Web Service Integration is referred as DigiCert CA throughout this article.

 If you already use the Intune Certificate Connector to issue certificates from a Microsoft Certification Authority (CA) using PKCS or SCEP, you can use that same connector to configure and issue PKCS Certificates from a DigiCert CA. After completing the additional configuration to support DigiCert CA, the Intune Certificate Connector can issue the following certificates:

 * PKCS Certificates from a Microsoft CA
 * PKCS Certificates from a DigiCert CA
 * SCEP Certificates from a Microsoft CA

-Before you can configure the connector for use with a DigiCert CA, you must complete [configuration of the Intune Certificate Connector for a Microsoft CA](certificates-configure.md).
-Then, you can apply the information in this article to configure the connector to also support a DigiCert CA.
+If you don't have the connector installed, but plan to use it for both a Microsoft CA and a DigiCert CA, complete the connector configuration for the Microsoft CA first.
+Then, return to this article to configure it to also support DigiCert.
+For more information about certificate profiles and the connector, see [Configure a certificate profile for your devices in Microsoft Intune](certificates-configure.md).

+If you will use the connector with only the DigiCert CA, you can ues the instructions in this article to install and then configure the connector.

 ## Prerequisites
 - **An active subscription at the DigiCert CA** - The subscription is required to get a Registration Authorization (RA) certificate from the DigiCert CA.
-- **Intune Certificate Connector** - Before you can configure the connector to support a DigiCert CA, you must complete installation of the connector.
-If you do not already have a connector installed, this article will guide you through an installation for use with the DigiCert CA.

 ## Install the DigiCert Registration Authorization Certificate